-Employee recruitment and selection, employee development, employee retention, organizational culture, and a positive, motivating work environment are critical to business success.
-They now seek HR's leadership and guidance.
-Without strong contributions in each of these areas, HR departments are contributing less than the organization needs from them.
+Are you interested in a carer in human resources (HR)?
+HR departments contribute to a company's employee recruitment and selection, employee development, employee retention, organizational culture, and a positive, motivating work environment, which are critical to business success.
+Companies now seek HR's leadership and guidance.
+To enter the HR field, you must meet some minimum requirements.

 Preparing for a Career in Human Resources